 Early Childhood Education

-The mission of the CFCC Early Childhood Education Program is to prepare thoughtful, skilled professionals for meaningful careers in early childhood education.
-Research has shown that educated, well-prepared, early childhood educators are a key driver of high-quality learning environments and positive child outcomes, including gains in literacy, math, and social-emotional development.
+- Research Driven: Educated, well-prepared, early childhood educators are a key driver of high-quality learning environments and positive child outcomes, including gains in literacy, math, and social-emotional development.
 Formal preparation in early childhood strengthens educators’ ability to support children’s healthy growth across all areas of development (Von Suchodoletz et al., 2023; Yang et al., 2025).
-Grounded in research, best practices, and professional standards, the program supports students in developing the knowledge, skills, and dispositions needed to build strong relationships with young children and families from infancy through middle childhood.

 Apprenticeship Information